-A cartoon of a man who used a rocket strapped to his back to fly, inspired Ghanaian technology entrepreneur Regina Honu to make a rocket for herself.
+Once upon a time, there was a cartoon of a man who used a rocket strapped to his back to fly.
+This inspired Ghanaian technology entrepreneur Regina Honu to make a rocket for herself.
 When she presented her creation to a teacher, he told her, “Girls don’t build rockets.”

-Honu, who is now the founder of a Ghanaian software development company and advocate for girls in science, technology, engineering and mathematics, received the Buffett Institute for Global Studies’ award for emerging global leaders Tuesday in Scott Hall.
+Regina Honu is now the founder of a Ghanaian software development company.
+However, she advocates for girls in science, technology, engineering, and mathematics.
+Consequently, she received the Buffett Institute for Global Studies’ award for emerging global leaders Tuesday in Scott Hall.
 Buffett Institute director Bruce Carruthers said by presenting recipients with the $10,000 award, the institute hopes to celebrate and encourage the recipients’ initiatives.